stanford-rc/www.sherlock.stanford.edu/src/docs/overview/about.md

 cluster than Benedict Cumberbatch [describing][url_quote] his role as Sherlock Holmes in the BBC's modern adaptation of Arthur Conan Doyle's classic?

-!!! quote ""
+!!! quote "Benedict Cumberbatch, about Sherlock"

-    There's a great charge you get from playing him, because of the volume of words in your head and the speed of thought – you really have to make your connections incredibly fast.
+    _There's a great charge you get from playing him, because of the volume of words in your head and the speed of thought – you really have to make your connections incredibly fast.
 He is one step ahead of the audience, and of anyone around him with normal intellect.
-They can't quite fathom where his leaps are taking him.
+They can't quite fathom where his leaps are taking him._

 Yes, exactly.
 That's Sherlock.